Parallel-NetCDF/PnetCDF/doc/README.ADIOS.md

   vara calls.
 However, such solution must deal with the situation when the numbers of requests are different among processes in the collective data mode.
 Supporting `varn` is thus a future work.
-* Although a new file of format NC_FORMAT_NETCDF4 or NC_FORMAT_NETCDF4_CLASSIC can be created, the I/O operations are limited to the NetCDF classic model I/O, This is because PnetCDF APIs do not include those for operating enhanced data objects, such as groups, compound data types, compression etc. As for reading a NetCDF-4 file created by NetCDF-4, PnetCDF supports the classic way of reading variables, attributes, and dimensions.
-Inquiry APIs for enhanced metadata is currently not supported.
 * PnetCDF current does not recognize record dimension.
 Variable with record dimension can still be read, but PnetCDF will not return information regarding number of records.